DaleMarkie/ModixGamePanel/README.md

 By using or modifying Modix Game Panel, you agree to all the above terms.
 The software remains open source for the community but ownership stays with Ov3rlord (Dale Markie) and the Modix Dev Team.

+🐞 Bugs & Support
+🧾 Report issues or request features on GitHub (Issues tab) 💬 Get help or follow development on Discord: https://discord.gg/K38RSpyQUa

+🎮 Supported Games

+Main focus:

+Project Zomboid

+Planned / partial support:
+ARK, Rust, DayZ, Minecraft, RimWorld, Valheim, and more

+⚠️ Support for other games is still in development — expect missing or incomplete features.

+⚖️ License (Short Version)
+✅ Free for personal, educational, and community use
+✅ You can modify and contribute
+🚫 No commercial use
+🚫 No reuploading or reselling

+Full license details are included in the project.